philkrause/phaser-ionic-test/README.md

 2. Run `cd my-vue-app && npm install`.
 3. Go to `apps/my-vue-app` and create a new `project.json`.
 4. Copy the `properties` from the `project.json` file from `apps/example-vue-app` and paste it inside the new `project.json` file generated for the new Vue application in the step 3.
-5. Inside the new `project.json` file generated, replace all `example-app-vue` instances with the name of your Vue app created in step 1.
+5. Inside the new `project.json` file generated, replace all `horsebets-app-vue` instances with the name of your Vue app created in step 1.
 6. Now you just need to `extends` the `tsconfig.base.json` root file in your `tsconfig.json` Vue application file by adding `"extends": "../../tsconfig.base.json"` at the top of the array.

 And that's it!
 You will be able to run and serve your Vue application by running `nx serve your-app-name` (where your-app-name is the name of the application you created).